 Many biological actions of cannabinoids are the result of interactions with cannabinoid receptors: CB1 (cannabinoid receptor type 1) and CB2 (cannabinoid receptor type 2).
 There are a variety of other receptors and targets involved in the medicinal effects of these compounds, but CB receptors appear to be the most relevant to seizures.

-Cannabinoid Therapy is Helping Stop Seizures
+Cannabis Oil and Seizures: Cannabinoid Therapy is Helping

 These are the exciting times in the cannabis research, specifically in the treatment of the seizures.
 After almost four millennia of their documented medical use in the treatment of the seizure disorders, we are very close in obtaining the conclusive evidence about why it works.
 One thing is sure though, cannabis oil and seizures is a subject that will continue to cause chatter in medical circles for years to come.